The Manuscript Found in Saragossa

 The Manuscript Found in Saragossa (Manuscrit trouvé à Saragosse; also known in English as The Saragossa Manuscript) is a frame-tale novel written in French at the turn of 18th and 19th centuries by the Polish author Count Jan Potocki (1761–1815).
 It is narrated from the time of the Napoleonic Wars, and depicts events several decades earlier, during the reign of King Philip V (r.
 1700–46).

-The novel was adapted into a 1965 Polish-language film, The Saragossa Manuscript (Rękopis znaleziony w Saragossie), by director Wojciech Has, with Zbigniew Cybulski as Alfonse van Worden.
+The novel was adapted into a 1965 Polish-language film, The Saragossa Manuscript (Rękopis znaleziony w Saragossie), by director Wojciech Has, with Zbigniew Cybulski as Alphonse van Worden.

+From May 2024, a manuscript covering Days 41–51 of the novel is presented at a permanent exhibition in the Palace of the Commonwealth in Warsaw.